aurinthiel/aurinthiel/README.md

-Beginning Web-Developer who is trying to build his projects for people to use and enjoy them.
+Beginning Developer who is trying to build his projects for people to use and enjoy them.

 ## *Languages and Frameworks*
 <div align="center">